drevops/vortex/README.md

 This project uses [Circle CI](https://circleci.com/) as CI server: it imports production backups into fully built codebase and runs code linting and tests.
 When tests pass, a deployment process is triggered for nominated branches (usually, `master` and `develop`).

-Add [skip ci] to the commit subject to skip CI build.
+Add `[skip ci]` to the commit subject to skip CI build.
 Useful for documentation changes.

 ### SSH
-Circle CI supports SSHing into the build for 30 minutes after the build is finished.
-SSH can be enabled either during the build run or when the build is started with SSH support.
+Circle CI supports SSHing into the build for 120 minutes after the build is finished when the build is started with SSH support.
+Use "Rerun job with SSH" button in Circle CI UI to start build with SSH support.

 ### Cache
 Circle CI supports caching between builds.
 The cache takes care of saving the state of your dependencies between builds, therefore making the builds run faster.